THEIOTGUY/RASPBERRYPI-FACE_RECOGNITION/README.md

 After setting up the camera we have to install following libraries on our raspberry pi:
 `````
 sudo pip install opencv-contrib-python
+sudo nano /etc/dphys-swapfile
+Once the file is open, comment out the line CONF_SWAPSIZE=100 and add CONF_SWAPSIZE=2048.
+Press Ctrl-X, Y and then Enter to save your changes to dphys-swapfile.
 sudo pip install face_recognition
 sudo pip install imutils.video
 sudo pip install pickle